Welcome to today's edition of the Rush 24-7 podcast.

 Never mind that we don't analyze it to see if it is working ever.

-So I just now double back to the education that highly trained welfare specialists are passing down to their kids.
+So I now double back to the education that highly trained welfare specialists are passing down to their kids as the poverty rate continues now to skyrocket.

-Brief time out, we'll be back, and let me see.
+We'll be back and let me see.

 Yeah, we'll grab a couple phone calls when we get back, so don't go away.